khashayardadashi/face-id/README.md

 # Face Recognition Authentication
 ### Introduction
 > [!NOTE]
-> Welcome to the Face Recognition Authentication project !
-This project aims to provide a secure and seamless identity verification process using facial recognition technology.
+> This project aims to provide a secure and seamless identity verification process using facial recognition technology.
 ### Installation and Setup
 ```
 pip install flask